nikkilr88/egghead-asciicasts/build-your-first-production-quality-react-app/lessons/react-prevent-empty-form-values-with-conditional-submit-handlers.md

 this.handleEmptySubmit = this.handleEmptySubmit.bind(this)
 ```

 With that in place I can save the file and we'll take a look at how this works in the browser.
-Take a look at the `React` developer tools and I'm going to expand this out.
+Take a look at the `React Developer Tools` and I'm going to expand this out.
 I'm going to find my `TodoForm` component.
 We'll see that it has a `handleSubmit` property that's `bound` to `handleEmptySubmit`.
 That's because we have no value in here.

 ![No Value Within Input Field](../images/react-prevent-empty-form-values-with-conditional-submit-handlers-no-value-in-input-field.png)